sanamhari/BankManagementSystem/README.md

 structure of the traditional banking gets converted into a click and portal model, thereby giving a concept of virtual banking a real shape.
 Thus, today's banking is no longer confined to branches.
 E-banking facilitates banking transactions by customers round the clock globally.

+**Abstract**

+The Bank Account Management System is an application for maintaining a person's account in a bank.
+In this project I tried to show the working of a banking account system and cover the basic functionality of a Bank Account Management System.
+To develop a project for solving financial applications of a customer in banking environment in order to nurture the needs of an end banking user by providing various ways to perform banking tasks.
+Also, to enable the user’s work space to have additional functionalities which are not provided under a conventional banking project.

+**AIM of this project**

+The main aim of designing and developing this Internet banking System Java primarily based
+Engineering project is to provide secure and efficient net banking facilities to the banking customers over the internet.
+Apache Server Pages, MYSQL database used to develop this bank application where all banking customers can login through the secured web page by their account login id and password.
+Users will have all options and features in that application like get money from western union, money transfer to others, and send cash or money to inter banking as well as other banking customers by simply adding them as payees.